- The Arts

 Advanced Placement Language and Composition is offered to juniors who have advanced reading and writing skills.
 It is a college-level course that focuses on the rhetoric of fictional and non-fictional texts.
 Such texts include In Cold Blood, The Things They Carried, and Pilgrim at Tinker Creek.
-Students will learn more advanced writing techniques and compile a portfolio of various writing pieces, including expository, analytical, and argumentative works.
-Independent research, essay writing, reading comprehension practice for the AP Exam in May, and the study of images as texts will be reinforced throughout the year
+Students learn more advanced writing techniques and compile a portfolio of various writing pieces, including expository, analytical, and argumentative works.
+Independent research, essay writing, reading comprehension practice for the AP Exam in May, and the study of images as texts are reinforced throughout the year.

 Seniors may apply to take Advanced Placement Literature and Composition, which is a college-level course of in-depth, critical reading and analytical writing.
-Seniors are also offered a Women’s Literature or a Global Inequality Awareness and Advocacy course.
+The other option for seniors is the literature course Global Inequalities.
 All courses feature a revolving list of classic and contemporary masterpieces.
-Seniors spend some portion of their first semester class writing and workshopping their college application essays.
+Seniors spend some portion of their first-semester class writing and workshopping their college application essays.
 All seniors also write literary research papers.
 Finally, all seniors benefit from Notre Dame’s affiliation with The Pearl Theatre and its Classics in the Classroom program.
 Seniors attend all four Pearl plays at no cost.
 Visiting artists from The Pearl conduct pre- and post-performance workshops in senior classes.

 All English classes at Notre Dame help students develop their writing skills and become more critical readers.
 In addition, PSAT and SAT Critical Reading and Writing preparation is a regular part of the English curriculum.
 Oral presentations and creative writing opportunities are also important aspects of all English classes at Notre Dame.

-The goals of the Language Department are for students to achieve functional speaking proficiency in the target language (French or Spanish), to develop greater understanding and appreciation of cultures in other countries as well as their own country and community and to master communication through the use of critical thinking and reasoning skills.
-Language proficiency is acquired through an integrated program, focusing on vocabulary development, conversation practice and the mastery of basic structures..
+The goals of the Language Department are for students to achieve functional speaking proficiency in the target language (French or Spanish), to develop greater understanding and appreciation of cultures in other countries as well as their own country and community, and to master communication through the use of critical thinking and reasoning skills.
+Students acquire language proficiency through an integrated program, focusing on vocabulary development, conversation practice, and the mastery of basic structures.